netlify/gatsby-parallel-runner/README.md

 ```

-Set relevant env variables in your shell
+Set relevant env variables in your shell:

 ```
 export GOOGLE_APPLICATION_CREDENTIALS=~/path/to/your/google-credentials.json